↑

 4. Work as a T.E.A.M.

-It will not make it a perfect situation but will help everyone stay focused on the main goal which is providing the best quality care to your parents.
+It will not make it perfect, but it will help everyone stay focused on the main goal: providing the best quality care to your parents.

 And that can make everyone happier.